controlsfreq/ebf/doc/index.rst

 Non-instruction characters are ignored, therefore, any characters that are not interpreted as an instruction are considered a comment.

-A line comment is used to mark an entire line as a comment, thus allowing instruction characters and syntax to be used in a comment.
-Any line beginning with ``#`` is considered a line comment (unless it is a configuration block, which is treated specially).
+A line comment is used to mark the rest of a line as a comment, thus allowing instruction characters and syntax to be used in a comment.
+All characters on a line after a ``#`` (which isn't part of an instruction) are considered part of a line comment and are ignored by the parser (unless it is a configuration block, which is treated specially).

 ==========
 5 Appendix